kozko2001/blog-hugo/content/posts/obsidian/Never split the difference.md

 Example:
 -  🚫 You can't leave
 -  ✅ I understand why you are pissed off, What do you hope to accomplish by leaving?

+- Who is in control of the conversation? the talker or the listener?
+	- The listener, cause the talker is revealing information, and the listener might be directing the conversation toward his goals

+### Chapter 8 - Guarantee execution

+**Yes** is nothing without **How**, The end is to execute what we agreed, if not, the agreement is useless

+The trick to How questions, is that correctly used, are a gentle way to say No and guide your counterpart to develop a better solution (your solution).
+A gentle How/No invites collaboration and leave your counterpart with a feeling of being treat with respect.

+- makes your counterpart to have a deep look to your situation, that is named **"forced empathy"**
+- Also forces counterpart to consider and explain how a deal will be implemented.
+	- By making the other party articulate implementation in their own word, your calibrated question will convince them that the final solution is **their idea**
+	- And that is key, cause people put more effort to implement a solution when they think it's theirs

+How to push to define success, you can use two question
+1. How will we know we're on track?
+2. How will we address things if we are off track?

+##### Influencing those behind the table

+When other people will be affected by the execution of the plan, we need to be sure everybody is onboard, if not, we might have an agreement from our counterpart, but the deal never gets real

+- How does this affect the rest of your team?
+- How on board are the people not on this call

+You need to identify and understand the motivation of each individual, even if you don't have access to them.

+##### The rule of three

+Is simply getting the other part to say yes 3 times

+1. When they agree
+2. When you summarize what they said, and you got the "That's right"
+3. a calibrated question about the implementation
+	1. How we know we are on track
+	2. What do we do if we get off track

+##### Pay attention to their usage of pronoums

+The more in love with **I**, **me** and **my**, the less important they are

+Why?
+Cause smart decision makers don't want to be cornered at the table into making a decision.
+They prefer to defer to the people away from the table to keep from getting pinned down

+##### How to say No

+You usually can say No 4 times.

+1. How I can I do that? <- calibrated question
+2.  a version of "Your offer is very generous, I am sorry that just doesn't work for me"
+3. I am sorry but I am afraid I cannot do that
+4. I'm sorry, no